May 15, 2020

 Arrested For Domestic Violence Offense.
 Criminal and Family Court

-Domestic violence is a general term describing various crimes and offenses committed between the members of the same family or household, as this term is defined in New York Family Court Act (“FCA”).
-This includes not only spouses or former spouses, parents and children but also people who are […]
+Domestic violence is a general term describing various crimes and offenses committed between the members of the same family or household, as this term is defined in the New York Family Court Act (“FCA”).
+This includes not only spouses or former spouses, parents, and children but also people who […]

 September 1, 2017